 Scholastic Connections was started in 2001 in response to a prolonged and destructive hate mail campaign of an alumnus aimed primarily at mixed race couples.
 Created by Special Assistant to the President for Diversity and alumnus Syl Jones (’73), Scholastic Connections is believed to be the first of its kind in the country combining financial incentives and mentoring opportunities.

-Mentors are drawn from the pool of alumni of color providing them the opportunity to give back to the College in a unique and profoundly meaningful way and allowing them to reconnect with their educational roots.
+Mentors are drawn from the pool of alumni of color providing them the opportunity to give back to the University in a unique and profoundly meaningful way and allowing them to reconnect with their educational roots.

 Scholars are selected through an application process – five new Scholars are selected each year.

 In addition to the personal growth and development of the Scholar, career planning and development are expected outcomes of the work of the mentoring pairs.

 There are three main prongs of the SC work:

 1) Mentoring pairs – Alumni Mentor working with an Augsburg Scholar

 2) Buddy System – new Scholars are paired with returning Scholars and given assignments of specific things to learn about each other